virtualsteve-star/cyberbike/README.md

 # Cyberbike Duel

 A web-based arcade game inspired by Tron: Light Cycles.
-Players control a lightbike in a cyberpunk grid-based arena, attempting to trap an AI opponent.
+Players control a Cyberbike in a cyberpunk grid-based arena, attempting to trap an AI opponent.

 ## Features